 For years now, the Adobe design suite has been the industry standard when it comes to digital design software.
-When Adobe consolidated all of their design programs, in 2013, into the subscription based Creative Cloud they promised users that they’d always receive updates to their programs that’d keep them at the forefront of their respective design industry.
+When Adobe consolidated all of their design programs, in 2013, into the subscription-based Creative Cloud they promised users that they’d always receive updates to the programs that’d keep them at the forefront of their respective design industry.
 Graphic design, video, photo editing, and more were brought under the Creative Cloud umbrella and subsequently received systemic updates over time.

 “Adobe continues to lead the creative revolution, driving modernization and innovation that will accelerate the creative process across all platforms and devices,”

 – Bryan Lamkin, executive vice president and general manager,

 So what is it then that makes Adobe believe that the Creative Cloud has made such a huge leap forward?
 Why all the bells and whistles?
 In short, what is so special about the latest Adobe Creative Cloud update?
 Well, quite a few things actually, the new generation of the Creative Cloud covers a wide spectrum of capabilities and provides tools that will enable creative professionals and enthusiasts to express themselves and reach their full creative potential anytime, anywhere, and on any device.

 Some updates to established programs, like Lightroom, are so distinctive that they almost create brand new programs.
 On top of this, Adobe XD CC gets its first full 1.0 version to provide the quickest ever user-experience design software and the new Adobe Dimension allows users to create photo-realistic 3D models that can easily incorporate older 2D designs and logos.

 As well as new features, tools, and programs, Adobe is also continuing to embed artificial intelligence capabilities across all of their applications through Adobe Sensei.
 By bringing the power of advanced technology and deep learning to the creative cloud, Sensei enables creators to go from concept to completion much faster.